MinghaoChen25/Column_PBR_dataset_ICEE_2024/README.md

 - **Year:** The year the data was collected.
 - **Location:** The geographical location of the experiment, including latitude and longitude.
 - **Reactor Dimensions:** Diameter and height of the column photobioreactor.
-- **Flow Pattern:** The design of the photobioreactor, categorized as bubble, split column airlift, internal loop airlift, or internal loop airlift with gas separator.
+- **Flow Pattern:** The design of the photobioreactor, categorized as bubble, split column airlift, internal loop airlift, or internal loop airlift with gas separator, etc.
 - **Reactor Volume:** The total volume of the reactor in cubic meters.
 - **Biomass Productivity:** The maximum biomass productivity recorded in milligrams per liter per day (mg/L*day).
 - **Biomass Concentration:** The maximum biomass concentration recorded in milligrams per liter (mg/L).